 In order to see the impact of policy and funding changes over time, we developed a survey to track the key staff and programs in elementary schools across Ontario.
 In 1998, the first Tracking Report was published, based on the results of the survey.
 It formed the baseline to monitor changes to funding and programs across the province.

 In 2000, we developed a similar survey for secondary schools.

 Our school survey reports have become a trusted source of information about Ontario’s schools, and have had an impact on policy and funding decisions.

-Our Annual Ontario School Survey (AOSS) provides an evidence-based perspective on the impact of policy and funding changes on vital areas of public education, including special education, guidance counsellors, Indigenous education, childcare, fundraising, health, and the arts.
+The information from the surveys provides an evidence-based perspective on the impact of policy and funding changes on vital areas of public education.

 Thank you to all of the survey participants for supporting this unique research project.